18 Surprising Facts About Japanese Food You Never Knew

 #7 Miso Comes in Different Styles

 Miso paste plays an important role in Japanese cooking.
 However, did you know this fermented soybean paste varies widely in colour, texture, and taste?
 This diversity reflects regional preferences and culinary traditions across Japan.
-With its depth of umami flavour, miso paste elevates dishes, highlighting the importance of fermented foods.
+With its depth of umami flavour, miso paste elevates dishes from breakfast to dinner, highlighting the importance of fermented foods.

 Different types of Miso Paste